Template string queries#

 Warning

-This is an experimental feature, still under active development and only documented here for preview.
-Details may change before Psycopg 3.3 release.
+This is an experimental feature, still under active development, documented here for preview.
+Details may change before the final Psycopg 3.3 release.

-Template strings are a Python language feature under active development too, planned for release in Python 3.14.
-Template string queries are currently tested in Python 3.14 beta 1.
+Template strings are a Python language feature under development too, planned for release in Python 3.14.
+Template string queries are currently tested in Python 3.14 rc 2.

 Psycopg can process queries expressed as template strings defined in PEP 750 and implemented for the first time in Python 3.14.